soffgrupp6/assignment4/README.md

 #### Optional (point 3):

-All new tests (all tests) were created by selecting a requirement and writing one or more test(s) based on that requirement
+All new tests (all tests) were created by selecting a requirement and writing one or more test(s) based on that requirement.

 For instance: